Rookout/docs/docs/agent-setup.md

 Using the Rookout agent you may perform all related data processing inside your own netowrk.

-## Installation
+## Run as Container

-### 1. Using Docker

 The easiest way to deploy the agent is a Docker container available [here](https://hub.docker.com/r/rookout/agent/).
-To use it, run the following command:
+The agent can be configured to your needs using environment variables.

+### 1. Docker

+To run as Docker container, simply execute:

 ```bash
 $ docker run -p 7486:7486 -e "ROOKOUT_TOKEN=[Your Rookout Token]" rookout/agent
 ```
 <div class="rookout-org-info org-info-normal-snippet"></div>

-### 2. Using Kubernetes and Helm
+### 2. Kubernetes and Helm

 If you are running on Kubernetes, we recommend using our provided helm chart available [here](https://github.com/helm/charts/tree/master/stable/rookout).

-To use it, run the following command:
+Simply execute:

 ```bash
 $ helm install --name rookout stable/rookout --set token=[Your Rookout Token]
 ```
 <div class="rookout-org-info org-info-normal-snippet"></div>

-### 3. Linux Daemon
+## Run as Daemon

-The Rookout Agent is available as a Linux Daemon.
+The Rookout Agent is also available as a Linux Daemon.
 To install it using a setup script, run the following commands:

 ```bash